Grants and Awards

 • Please only attach PDFs as supporting documents.
 Other file types may not open successfully, and your content may not be retained.

-• Use the graduate researcher Application Draft Sheet that contains ALL of the questions within the application to work on your draft, then just copy and paste into the online form, once you have gathered all of your supporting documentation.
-You cannot save the online application as you go.
+• Use the graduate researcher Application Draft Sheet that contains all of the questions within the application to work on your draft, then just copy and paste into the online form, once you have gathered all of your supporting documentation.

 • You will receive a confirmation email once your application has been successfully submitted.
 If you do not receive a confirmation email, your application has not been received so please contact the Research Office at fineartsmusic-research@unimelb.edu.au